 '''

-<l

-The function alert creates are

-a string, which is the message to be conveyed.

 The function

+box.');">alert creates a popup that conveys a

+message.
+Its argument is a string, which is the

+message to be conveyed.

+The function

-onclick="prompt('I am a prompt box.', 'foo');">prompt
+box.', 'foo');">prompt creates a popup that

-creates a popup that asks the user for text.
+asks the user for text.
 It requires two arguments.

-The first is the message on the box, the second is the default text if the
+The first is the message on the box, the second is

+the default text if the user enters nothing.

+The

-user enters nothing.
-The text typed in by the user is returned to the
+text typed in by the user is returned to the

 caller.

 The function

-confirm produces a box with two buttons
+me what I am.');"> confirm produces a box with

-marked "OK and "Cancel."
-It accepts one argument, a message from the page.
+two buttons marked "OK and "Cancel."
+It accepts one

+argument, a message from the page.
+It returns

-It returns true if the user hits the OK button and
+true if the user hits the OK button and

-false if the user hits the cancel button.
+false if the user hits the cancel

+button.

 </body>

 </html>

 '''

 Open it with your browser and see the three types of boxes.
 We will use these boxes to react to obtain user input.
-We can then use conditional logic, which we are about to discuss, to carry out different actions based on the user's input.
+We can then create code to carry out different actions based on the user's input.